 With that being said, there are still some interesting studies about this fascinating diterpene…

 …Firstly, Forskolin is well known to increase the levels of cAMP in cells and tissue (cAMP is a messenger that transports biological signals between cells and hormones).
 Increased cAMP levels should by all laws of common sense, increase the sensitivity, amount, and activity of hormones all over the body.

 …Secondly, in this in vitro study, Forskolin was able to raise testosterone levels by almost 200% in isolated rat Leydig cells.
 Many scientists use Forskolin as a “positive control” in cell studies because it has positive testosterone stimulating effect on testicular Leydig cells.

 …Thirdly, this study led by a scientist Michael P. Godard, had 30 obese male subjects who were divided into two groups, the Forskolin group, and the placebo group.

 The Forskolin group received 250 mg’s of 10% Forskolin extract twice a day for 12 weeks, and the placebo group obviously got a fake pill.

 At the end of the 12 week period, the Forskolin group noted a 33% increase in testosterone when compared to placebo.

-NOTE: The only downfall with Gorard’s study is the fact that it was funded by the company that manufactures a weight loss supplement called forslean, which contains forskolin as one of the active ingredients.
-However the study has since been peer-reviewed by several other researchers and it has been published in countless of high quality medical journals, meaning that the study should be pretty legit after all.
+NOTE: The only downfall with Gerard’s study is the fact that it was funded by the company that manufactures a weight loss supplement called Forslean, which contains forskolin as one of the active ingredients.
+However the study has since been peer-reviewed by several other researchers and it has been published in countless high-quality medical journals, meaning that the study should be pretty legit after all.

-If you want to try Forskolin, this brand would probably be the best pick (affiliate link).
+If you want to try Forskolin, this brand would probably be the best pick.